 Welcome to collingwoodresearch.com, my personal website for teaching and research.
 I am an associate professor in the Department of Political Science at University of California, Riverside.
-My research and teaching interests include American politics, political behavior, race and ethnic politics, immigration, and political methodology.
+My research and teaching interests include American politics, political behavior, public policy, race and ethnic politics, immigration, and political methodology.
 My research has appeared (or is forthcoming) in American Politics Research, British Journal of Political Science, Election Law Journal, Electoral Studies, Journal of Race and Ethnic Politics, Policy and Politics, Policy Studies Journal, Political Behavior, Political Research Quarterly, Political Psychology, Politics and Policy, Politics of Groups and Identities, Presidential Studies Quarterly, Public Opinion Quarterly, R Journal, Race and Social Problems, Social Science Quarterly, Sociological Methods & Research, State Politics and Public Policy Quarterly, Urban Affairs Review, and other peer reviewed journals.

 I received my Ph.D. in political science from University of Washington in 2012 under the direction of Matt Barreto and Chris Parker, and my B.A. from California State University, Chico, with a stint in between at Greenberg Quinlan Rosner Research in Washington, DC.
 I am a regular attendee and contributor to the Politics of Race, Immigration, and Ethnicity Consortium (PRIEC) conferences.
 My github account is located here.

 In addition, I conduct on-going political consulting, involving polling, statistical modeling and analytics, and software development.
 I have consulted on or served as an expert witness in multiple voting rights cases.
 I have developed tailored statistical software for the National Democratic Institute's polling operation in Iraq having traveled to Baghdad in 2018, and voter turnout and ethnic identity models for Latino Decisions, Catalist, and L2.
 In addition, I am a lead analyst (with Francisco Pedraza) assessing the efficacy of AltaMed's Latino/Black voter mobilization efforts.

 If you are a prospective Ph.D. student, and find my work interesting, please send me an email and I would be happy to speak with you.
 I am always looking for hard-working, normatively motivated students who seek to improve the world and generate knowledge through hard-hitting scientific research.